DannyBoyNYC/5-D3-bar-chart/readme.md

   .thresholds(12);
 ```

-Our bin generator is ready to go.
-Let's create our bins by feeding it our data.
+Create the bins by feeding it our data.

 ```js
 const bins = binsGenerator(dataset);
 ```

-Let's take a look at these bins by logging them to the console: `console.log(bins)`.
+Take a look at these bins by logging them: `console.log(bins)`.

 Each bin is an array with the following structure:

 - each item is a matching data point.
 For example, the first bin has no matching days — this is likely because we used `.nice()` to round out our x scale.
 - there is an x0 key that shows the lower bound of included humidity values
-- there is an x1 key that shows the upper bound of included humidity values.
-For example, a bin with a x1 value of 1 will include values up to 1, but not 1 itself
+- there is an x1 key that shows the upper bound of included humidity values - a bin with a x1 value of 1 will include values up to 1, but not 1 itself

-> Note how there are 15 bins — our bin generator was aiming for 13 bins but decided that 15 bins were more appropriate.
-This was a good decision, creating bins with a sensible size of 0.05.
-If our bin generator had been more strict about the number of bins, our bins would have ended up with a size of 0.06666667, which is harder to reason about.
-To extract insights from a chart, readers will mentally convert awkward numbers into rounder numbers to make sense of them.
-We do that work for them.
+- there is a length property

-> If we want, we can specify an exact number of bins by instead passing an array of thresholds.
+> If you want, you can specify an exact number of bins by passing an array of thresholds.
 For example, we could specify 5 bins with `.thresholds([0, 0.2, 0.4, 0.6, 0.8, 1])`.

 ### Creating the y scale